Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Konoe, Traxex (The Drow Ranger).md

 Author: Aho-chan

-Compatable game version: V0.69

 First appearance: 8/31/2018

 Created in version: V0.27

+### Additional information

+Based on the character from Dota 2.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Konoe%2C%20Traxex%20(The%20Drow%20Ranger)%20-%20Aho-chan%2C%20V0.69.student">Konoe, Traxex (The Drow Ranger) - Aho-chan, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Konoe%2C%20Traxex%20(The%20Drow%20Ranger)%20-%20Aho-chan.student">Konoe, Traxex (The Drow Ranger) - Aho-chan.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---